FeatureBaseDB/Laminoid/README.md

 pip install -r requirements.txt
 ```

-Open up the firewall:
+Open up the firewall (on the box or the shell you deployed from):

 ```
 gcloud compute firewall-rules create beast --target-tags beast --allow tcp:8888
 ```

 ## Use
-To run the Instruct service, enter the following from an ssh console into the box:
+To run the Instruct service, enter the following from an SSH console into the box:

 ```
 bash start-sloth.sh